 \subsubsection{Node Embedding}

-For each node, the GraphSAGE model iteratively aggregates k-hop neighbour information.
-At each iteration, a set of the neighbour's nodes can be sampled to reduce the space and time complexity, and the representation from the sampled nodes is aggregated for generating node embeddings.
+For each node, the GraphSAGE model iteratively aggregates neighbouring node information at $k$-hop depth.
+At each iteration, a set of the neighbour's nodes can be sampled to reduce the space and time complexity of the algorithm.
+The representation from the sampled aggregated nodes is used for generating node embeddings.

-At the $k$-th layer, the aggregated node neighbour information $\mathbf{h}_{N(v)}^{k}$ at a node $v$, based of the sampled neighborhood $N(v)$, can be expressed as Equation \ref{eq:general_aggregator} \cite{Hamilton2017}:
+At the $k$-th layer, the aggregated node neighbour information $\mathbf{h}_{N(v)}^{k}$ at a node $v$, based off the sampled neighbourhood $N(v)$, can be expressed as Equation \ref{eq:general_aggregator} \cite{Hamilton2017}:

-Here, the node embedding $\mathbf{h}_{u}^{k-1}$ indicates as node embedding $u$ in the previous layer.
-These neighbour node embeddings are aggregated into the embedding of node $v$ at layer $k$.
+The node embedding $\mathbf{h}_{u}^{k-1}$ indicates the node embedding $u$ in the previous layer.
+These neighbouring node embeddings are aggregated into the embedding of node $v$ at layer $k$.